bmateus/AavegotchiKit/README.md

 Initially, I tried converting the SVGs in a web build by sending a request from unity through the unity <-> js bridge, grabbing the svg from on-chain or theGraph, compositing it and then using URL.createObjectURL and then sending the URL back to unity, where you could do a web request to get a useable image.
-This works, but besides being overly- complicated, it has several disadvantages:
+This works, but besides being overly-complicated, it has several disadvantages:

-    - Takes a relatively long time
+    - It takes a relatively long time to load up a gotchi
-    - Uses up a lot of texture memory
+    - It uses up a lot of texture memory
-    - Can't batch Aavegotchi draw calls
+    - You can't batch draw calls
+    - Can only be used in a WebGL game

-This approach might be ok for a game that uses a single Aavegotchi, but would perform poorly with many different gotchi simultaneously
+This approach might be ok for a game that uses a single Aavegotchi, but would perform poorly with many different gotchi simultaneously.
+It would also be nice to build Aavegotchi games for any platform, not just webGL

 This new approach uses a javascript / python toolchain to pull all the Aavegotchi data from the blockchain and render all the SVGs into PNGs which can then all be packed together